List of Desperate Housewives characters: Justin

 Justin (Ryan Carnes) is Andrew's first boyfriend.
-Justin first appears in season one as John Rowland's roommate.
+Justin first appears in season one as John Rowland's classmate.
 Justin has not yet come to terms with his sexuality and tries to blackmail Gabrielle into having sex with him to prove to himself that he is not gay.
-She refuses but helps him accept his sexuality.
-Afterwards, his relationship with Andrew becomes more serious.
-Ironically, Justin is later beaten up by Carlos, who mistakenly believes he is having an affair with Gabrielle.
+After she helps him accept his sexuality, his relationship with Andrew becomes more serious.
+However, Justin is later beaten up by Carlos, who mistakenly believes he is having an affair with Gabrielle.

-In season two, Andrew confides in Justin that he had to stop loving his mother because he did not want to get hurt any more, and that Bree had to be punished, so he forces Justin to hit him and passes off the bruises as having been inflicted by Bree.
-Justin tends throughout his screen time to do whatever Andrew wants, although he often appears thoroughly embarrassed by Andrew's behavior towards his mother.
-Justin is heartbroken when he finds out Andrew is planning to move to Rhode Island with his grandparents, and when Bree asks him why, he replies his parents kicked him out when they first heard he was gay.
-Andrew told him he should be ashamed of them because they were too stupid to know how great he was.
-Justin asks Bree how she cannot love someone like that.
-Bree then persuades Justin to supply her with gay magazines and videos, which she plants among Andrew's things for his grandparents to find.
-They leave Andrew behind and revoke his trust fund.
-Having seen Justin's love for Andrew, Bree becomes more accepting of their relationship, and regularly invites him to dinner.
-Although never stated, it appears that Andrew and Justin lost contact when Bree forced Andrew onto the streets.
+In season two, Andrew forces Justin to hit him and passes off the bruises as having been inflicted by Bree.
+Later, Justin is heartbroken when he finds out Andrew is planning to move to Rhode Island with his grandparents.
+He tells Bree he loves Andrew because when his parents kicked him out after discovering he was gay, Andrew had helped through it.
+Bree then persuades Justin to supply her with gay magazines and videos, which she plants among Andrew's things for his grandparents to find so that they will not take him to Rhode Island.
+Having seen Justin's love for Andrew, Bree becomes more accepting of their relationship and regularly invites him to dinner.